gigamon-dev/SubspaceServer/doc/developer-guide.md

 /// This is an example that shows getting a Component Interface
 /// for a short period, using it, and releasing it when done.
 /// </summary>
-public class ManualExample2(IComponentBroker broker) : IModule
+public sealed class ManualExample2(IComponentBroker broker) : IModule {
-{
     private readonly IComponentBroker _broker = broker ?? throw new ArgumentNullException(nameof(broker));